Motion to Lift Detainer: Frequently Asked Questions about Probation Detainers in Philadelphia, PA

 5) What if the judge won’t lift my detainer?

 If the judge will not lift the detainer, then the defendant will remain in custody until the new charges are resolved or the defendant serves the maximum possible sentence on the probation case.
 In some instances, if there is a significant change in circumstances during the course of the case, then it may be possible to ask the back judge to reconsider.
 For example, if felony charges are later dismissed and the defendant is left facing only misdemeanor charges, it may be worth asking the probation judge to reconsider an initial ruling denying a motion to lift a detainer.
+Although we cannot guarantee that a motion will be successful, we can guarantee that if you do not file one, you will remain in custody until the new case is over.

 6) Should I pay my bail if I have a detainer?